Key Club: History

-Origin

 In 1924, the local Kiwanis Club decided to attempt to begin a service club at the Sacramento High School, and the school principal supported the idea and began searching for students willing to start the club.
 In May 1925, a group of boys at Sacramento High School held their first club meeting.

-Inclusivity

 Female students were first allowed to join in 1977 (52 years after the founding of the organization).
 This occurred ten years before adult women were permitted to join the parent (sponsoring) organization, Kiwanis International.

 In 1980, the first females were elected to the Key Club International Board.
 Lisa Cross and Renee Wetstein were elected as Key Club International Trustees.
 In addition, the first African American was elected to serve on the International Board.
 Greg Broussard was elected as Key Club International vice-president.
+In 1987, Key Club began awarding members with twenty-five, forty, or fifty years of service.
 In 1996, Craig Melvin was elected as the first African-American president of Key Club International.

 The 2019 Key Club International Convention's House of Delegates voted to change all references of gender-specific pronouns (i.e., he/him/his or she/her/hers) to the neutral they/them/their pronoun set throughout all of the organization's bylaws.
 During the same session, the delegation passed a resolution to change the phrase "...my nation and God..." to "...my nation and world..." in the Key Club Pledge; the Kiwanis Youth Programs Board of Directors, directed by the International Guidebook to review any votes from the House of Delegates, approved the changes.